 October 2020 - May 2024

 The I-95 Northbound Rappahannock River Crossing project includes the design and construction of three new general purpose lanes for I-95 north, including a new bridge over the Rappahannock River in Fredericksburg, Va.
-As Wagman continues work on the I-95 Southbound Rappahannock River Crossing project at the same location, construction has begun on the northbound side.
+As Wagman completed work on the I-95 Southbound Rappahannock River Crossing project at the same location in spring 2022, construction continues on the northbound side.

 The $107.5 million project awarded by the Commonwealth Transportation Board, will reduce congestion and provide local traffic with an additional route of travel.
 The new general purpose lanes will be constructed from Fall Hill Avenue to just South of Route 17, and CD lanes from the Route 3 Interchange to Fall Hill Avenue and south of Route 17 to Centreport Parkway.
 The lanes will allow for local traffic to move between Virginia Route 3 (Exit 130) and the next interchange, U.S. 17 (Exit 133) without merging onto I-95 and impacting traffic flow.